 The reason why many cancers develop is often unknown, but certain cancers do have preventable causes.
 You may be thinking of skin cancer, which can be prevented by avoiding too much sun; and lung cancer, which in the majority of cases is caused by smoking.
-But did you know that esophageal cancer (cancer of the esophagus), larynx cancer as well as other head and neck cancers are also caused by smoking?
+But, did you know that esophageal cancer (cancer of the esophagus) and larynx cancer, as well as other head and neck cancers, are also caused by smoking?
 In addition, these cancers can develop from excessive alcohol use, and when combined with smoking, the risk goes up even further.
-Although it isn’t known exactly how alcohol leads to cancer, one theory suggests it’s an irritant that may cause cell changes (and make it easier for toxic substances from smoking to get into cells).
+Although it isn’t known exactly how alcohol leads to cancer, one theory suggests that it’s an irritant that may cause cell changes (and make it easier for toxic substances from smoking to get into cells).

 Tendinitis and other sports injuries

-Fortunately, there are easy steps you can take to prevent acid reflux from developing into GERD and treating GERD if you already have it.
-Having small, frequent meals instead of large ones can prevent your stomach from backing up.
+Fortunately, there are easy steps you can take to prevent acid reflux from developing into GERD and to treat GERD, if you already have it.
+Having small, frequent meals, instead of large ones, can prevent your stomach from backing up.
 Finding and avoiding your trigger foods, which often include citrus fruit, tomatoes, fried, fatty or spicy foods and garlic or onions, can also help.
 Cut down on alcohol and coffee.
-Don’t eat for a few hours before bed, and prop up your bed so you’re not sleeping flat.
+Don’t eat for a few hours before bed, and prop up your bed, so you’re not sleeping flat.
 Talk to your doctor about whether certain medications you may be taking could contribute to GERD.
 Serious cases may require surgery.

 Anyone who’s ever had hemorrhoids knows what a pain in the bottom (literally) they can be.
 When they become enlarged, often after episodes of straining, they can cause itching, discomfort and rectal bleeding.
 They may even become big enough to bulge out of the anus.

-If you are concerned about any of these conditions, make an appointment with one of our orthopaedic, otolaryngology or surgical specialists at Keck Medicine of USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+If you are concerned about any of these conditions, make an appointment with one of our orthopaedic, otolaryngology or surgical specialists at Keck Medicine.
+If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.